GEMScienceTools/oq-mbtk/docs/_sources/contents/mbt.rst.txt

 Model Building Toolkit (mbt) module
 ###################################

-The *mbt* module contains code for building a PSHA earthquake occurrence model.
+The :index:`Model Building Toolkit` module contains code for building a PSHA earthquake occurrence model.
 The main goals of this tools are to:

 1. Streamline the process of building a PSHA earthquake occurrence model